etcgroup/text-prizm/docs/rest/messages.md

 ### Get a page of messages: `GET messages/page`

-Each message will include the `participant` information.
+Each message will include the `participant` information, along with the list of code `instances`.
+Code instances will include `code` and `user` information.

 Parameters:
 * `start`: retrieve messages after this MySQL datetime